Discover Career Opportunities

 Finance and Accounting Manager

-The department of defense receives the highest level of budgetary resources among all federal agencies.
-As such, it requires qualified managers to manage all the billions it receives from the federal government.
-Currently, there are about 2,800 military finance and accounting managers who perform typical accounting tasks such as bookkeeping, payroll, audit, and budgeting.
+The Department of Defense receives the highest level of budgetary resources among all federal agencies.
+As such, it requires qualified managers to oversee the billions it receives from the federal government.
+Currently, there are about 2,800 military finance and accounting managers who perform typical accounting tasks such as bookkeeping, payroll, auditing, and budgeting.

 Management Analysts and Planners